carta-healthcare/carta-work-tests/test_02/README.md

 # Exercise

 ## Load into SQL
 First, begin by loading the data into a SQL database.
 We have Postgres running for you already, so use that.
-There is no username/password on the server, so a plain connection to localhost 5432 will work.
+You can connect to the postgres instance with the credentials:
+1. User: carta
+2. Password: password
+3. Database: carta
+4. Port: 5432

 The data should be a union of the data in both extract files, with an update time corresponding to the newest update date available for each row.